Free Louisiana State Records: Marriage, Divorce, Warrant & More

 How Do I Find an Inmate in a Louisiana State or Federal Prison?

-The quickest method to search for a federal prison inmate is by determining which prison an offender is in or where they were detained prior to release, and using the inmate search tool through the Bureau of Prisons.
+The quickest method to search for a federal prison inmate is by determining which prison an offender is in or where they were detained prior to release, and using the inmate search tool through the Federal Bureau of Prisons.

-To find a state prison inmate in Louisiana, one can obtain this information over the phone or by using VineLink, which is endorsed by the state of Louisiana.
+To find a state prison inmate in Louisiana, one can obtain this information over the phone or by using VINELink, which is endorsed by the state of Louisiana.
 Call 225-383-4580 to reach the automated Inmate Locator hotline, which is available 24 hours a day, seven days a week.

 The caller needs to have either the inmate’s Department of Corrections number or use the inmate’s name and birth date to utilize this phone line locator to determine which jail the inmate is in.11